shanvi14/Predictive-analysis-for-spotify/README.md

 Install Dependencies: pip install -r requirements.txt

-Run the Analysis: Execute the main analysis script: python song_popularity_analysis.py
+Run the Analysis: Execute the main analysis script: main.ipynb

 Explore Results: Review the generated insights, visualizations, and analysis in the output folder.